pollfish/ios-sdk-magic-receipts/README.md

 Next, add the following Swift frameworks (if you don'y already have them) in your project

-- AdSupport.framework
+- AdSupport
-- CryptoKit (iOS 12 or lower)
+- CryptoKit
-- CommonCrypto (iOS 13 or higher)
+- CommonCrypto

 <br/>